 8 Fun & Creative Ideas Using Yarn

 Pottery in museums from 5,000 B.C. displays women yarning from a spindle.
-How creative they were back then is not clear, but today, there are so many fun and creative ways applying yarn.
+How creative they were back then is not clear, but today, there are so many fun ways of applying yarn.
 Most of the uses are easy and hardly take any time at all.

-If you have any balls of yarn laying around your home, you might be compelled to pick it up a ball and start creating once you learn these clever and cute ways of yarning.
+If you have any balls of yarn lying around your home, you might be compelled to pick it up a ball and start creating once you learn these easy and cute ways of yarning.

 Pom-pom bunnies are one of those traditional yarn crafts that go way back to great-great-grandmothers’ time.
 They are so cuddly and a great way to practice your pom-pom making skills.
 Ikat Bag offers a simple tutorial on how to make these using the thickest yarn you can find.
 It’s best to use natural bunny colors unless you want to add magic to your creation with pinks and blues.

 The bunnies will seem so real to some kids, and you don’t have to worry about cleaning up after them or feeding them.

-Taking the time to knit this cute little elephant for a little girl or boy is worth the time because they are easy to make.
+Taking the time to knit this cute miniature elephant for a little girl or boy is worth the time because they are easy to make.
 Craftsy offers easy to follow step-by-step instructions.

 The pattern of knitting around turns out a baby elephant with chubby cheeks and belly all in one piece.